BrunoVernay/VM-images-packer/Readme.md

 I tried to reduce the size of the Docker-Storage-Setup.
 But it is hard to go beyond 8Go.
 Maybe we need to play with parameters (DATA_SIZE, DATA_MINIMUM_SIZE ...)

+Maybe I go too far with the kickstart file and an ansible or shell script would be more the right tool for the job.
+But currently, nothing too complex is done.

 ### Fedora

 For usual stuff